ravishchawla/Reinforcement-Learning-NanoDegree/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in exploring the Starbucks dataset to better understand the following questions:
-1. How does Gender influence how much someone spends at Starbucks?
-Do men spend more than women, or the other way around?
-2. How many people view and complete offers?
-And how many people complete offers without opening them first?
-3. What are the attributes that most contribute to someone’s spending habits at Starbucks?

 For this project, I was interested in learning how to train a Deep Q Learning network, and practice the following skills:
 1. How a Deep Q Learning Network is designed, and how it is trained using replay memory.
 2. How a Deep Q Learning Network differs from its variations, such as Dueling Networks.